mnr/writing-wip/dimensions_living_book/gretamemorycare.md

 It's actually dinner time, and she is heading for the highway.
 Both are clear indicators; it's time for Greta to move to the memory care unit.

 The decision to move Greta is difficult.
 Greta is chatty and social.
 Most of the folks in memory care are neither.
 Worse, Greta knows what memory care is all about.
-She's been back here to visit some friends and was able to carry on one-way conversations.
+She's been back there to visit some friends and was able to carry on one-way conversations.
 She was relieved to make it back out of the locked doors keeping residents from wandering into the street.
 But this is inescapable; Greta needs the extra support she will receive from the memory care staff.

 Her children concoct an elaborate plot to move her into this new apartment.
 Some of us take her out for the weekend.
 Others take advantage of her absence to carry things to the new place and store things she won't need or that won't fit.
 On Sunday evening, we return with Greta.